 - District of Colombia – Military retirement pay may be excluded from state taxation up to $3,000 for individuals 62 or older.

-- Idaho – Retirement benefits to a retired member of the military 65 or older, or disabled and age 62 or older are excluded from state taxes.
+- Idaho – Up to $34,332 of qualified retirement benefits (including military retirement pay) may be exempt for single filers (up to $51,498 for joint filers) 65 or older, or disabled and age 62 or older are excluded from state taxes.
 Such deductions must be reduced by retirement benefits paid under the Federal Social Security Act or the Tier 1 Federal Railroad Retirement Act.
 The total maximum deductions vary each year.

 - Maryland – Military retirees don’t pay state income taxes on the first $5,000 of their retirement income.
 Those over age 65, or who are totally disabled, or who have a spouse who is totally disabled, receive additional state income tax breaks which may vary from year to year.